b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 Technically that's not a rule in hexagonal architecture, and we already depend on Domain interfaces right?
 Let's dive into why.

 The interfaces are to keep Domain away from implementation constraints while allowing it to tell us the concept to implement.
 Generally, you avoid depending on the domain to avoid the domain having to change if that dependency changes.
 The domain layer can not be restrictive nor bound by the restrictions of other layers.

 The point of hexagonal architecture is that the Domain doesn't know, care about, or have to adapt to implementations, and this will remain true with our exceptions and how we handle them.

 DomainException has no ties so make its messages client-friendly and let em fly 🕊.

 ## QOL for developers.
-🤵🏼‍️Alfred isn't there when you're building components in the bat cave, which is great.
+🤵️Alfred isn't there when you're building components in the bat cave, which is great.

-Error handling, logging and all of this junk are now absent during Unit-tests because its all done in the entry point only used for production.
+Because Error handling, logging and all of this junk are now only done in applications entry point, they can be completely absent and not even though about during Unit-tests.

 So we simply see errors and fix them.
 Nice.

 But when it comes to testing the full API stack locally with an API client, we have to squint at stack traces crammed into a log file 🤮.
 So let's take things a step further.

-Now that we have 🤵🏼‍️Alfred we can tell him to drop the formalities when its just between us and give detailed information in dev testing.
+Now that we have 🤵️Alfred we can tell him to drop the formalities when its just between us and give detailed information in dev testing.
 ```php
 } catch (\Throwable $e) {
     $response = [...